kimdurante/gis-workshop-waml-template/content/acquisitions.md

 ## Assessment ##

 Load all data into a folder named for the collection.
-Ensure that all geospatial data layers have:

-* a valid filename (containing only letters, numbers, or underscores)
-* a valid spatial reference system (SRS).
-Use of the Web Mercator projection (EPSG:3857) is not recommended.
-* coordinate metadata (geographic extent).

 Survey the collection to check for things such as:
 * total number of layers
 * data types/formats
 * file sizes